open-rsx/rsb-manual/troubleshooting.rst

 Problem *(applies to Common Lisp)*

-  When I start any of the :ref:`tools <tools>`, the following
+  When I start any of the :ref:`tools`, the following happens:
-  happens:

   .. code-block:: sh